stock

 Illustrative volume comparison.
 Actual patterns vary by payer size, geography, and enrollment cycle.

-• Higher inquiry volume per member
+• Higher interaction volume

 Support teams must address routine questions and complex eligibility scenarios simultaneously.
 Without structured ACA Marketplace plan support services, operational stress quickly compounds across enrollment, billing, and compliance functions.